MillionConcepts/multidex/README.md

 repository may be subject to the MSL and/or Mars 2020 Team Guidelines, so please act accordingly.**

 MultiDEx includes a vendored version of `kaleido`.
-THis portion of the code is is additionally subject to `kaleido`'s license: [LICENSE.md](kaleido/LICENSE.md).
+THis portion of the code is additionally subject to `kaleido`'s license: [LICENSE.md](kaleido/LICENSE.md).

 MultiDEx bundles several open-source fonts subject to the OFL with various